W4118/W4118.github.io/guides/kernel-compilation.md

 $ make -j$(nproc)
 ```

 In the command above, `nproc` evaluates to the number of cores in your VM.
 You can also set the parallelization level to a different value by using `make -jN`, where N is the number of parallel compilation jobs to run.
 Note that setting N to greater than `nproc` won't necessarily make things faster, and may even lead to more overhead.
+The first time that you build the kernel, it could take a couple hours to complete depending on the speed of your computer.

 ## Installing the kernel